octo-technology/OpenTezos/docs/dapp/front-user-experience.md

 # Conclusion

 Just like any web application, the user experience in dapps is essential.
-Users expects those applications to be easy-to-use, with a quick access to clear information.
+Users expect those applications to be easy-to-use, with quick access to clear information.
 Those apps must prevent them from accessing restricted parts and from doing useless actions.

 All the refactoring made in this chapter aims at improving the user experience: event notifications, restricting the access to the `openRaffle` entrypoint, preventing the user from trying to buy a second ticket...